 Ryan Terry Destroys Back Workout to Start Prep for 2023 Olympia

-Ryan Terry back workout
+Ryan Terry shoulders

 Ryan Terry uses supersets a week into his Olympia prep.